axians/microservicebus-py/README.md

 All services inherit from *BaseService* either directly or through *CustomService*.
 Inheriting from *BaseService* provides a number of functions such as `self.Debug(text)` and `self.SubmitMessage(message)`.
 Such methods are predefined to target specific destinations and functions.
 A service can also use the `SubmitAction(destination, action, message)`.

 ## Internal services
->Internal services are used as any other service btu are never stopped.
+>Internal services are used as any other service are never stopped.

 ### Orchestrator (orchestrator_service)
 The *Orchestrator* is responsible for starting up services and correlate messages between then.
 All messages on the queue are of type QueueMessage (base_service) and contains information such as the `destination` and `action`.
 When the Orchestrator receives a message on the queue, it will forward the to designated service and function (*action*).